Dionisiy/CA/site-structure-i.md

 </div>
 ```

 ### Metadata

 The last HTML elements we will explore are involved in _metadata_ processes.
 You can think of these elements as the "brains" of a webpage because they communicate vital information to the web browser, but are not visible to a webpage visitor.

+1. `<!DOCTYPE html>`: Tells the web browser to expect an HTML document.

+2. `<html>...</html>`: The root of the HTML document and parent of all other HTML elements on the webpage.

+3. `<head>...</head>`: Enclose other metadata about the site, such as its title.

+4. `<title>...</title>`: Contains the site's title, which is one way users can find your site through a search engine, like Google.

+5. `<meta charset="utf-8"/>`: Tells the web browser which character set to use.
+In this case, the character set is "utf-8".